-x. teaching period: half a semester;
+x. teaching period: half a semester:

-y. track major, as stipulated in Article 7.13, Paragraph 2, Subsection b of the Act; z. virtual learning environment: aa. working day: major, as stipulated in Article 7.13, Paragraph 2, Subsection b of the Act; the electronic system designed for the exchanging of teaching information; Monday to Friday with the exception of recognised national public holidays and the collective closure days.
+major, as stipulated in Article 7.13, Paragraph 2, Subsection b of the Act: z. virtual learning environment: the electronic system designed for the exchanging of teaching information; aa. working day:

+Monday to Friday with the exception of recognised national public holidays and the collective closure days.